samer955/generative_ai_bedrock/README.md

 ### Starting the App
 pre: if you dont have it already, install python and boto3 (the AWS SDK for Python to create, configure, and manage AWS services).
-     Command to install it: `pip install boto3`
+The Command to install it is: `pip install boto3`

 1. Clone the Repository
 2. Navigate inside the folder